El Cóndor Pasa (song): Other versions

 Argentine guitarist and composer Eduardo Falú also adapted the song for solo guitar.
 Many other covers belong to Peruvian guitar players including: Raúl García Zárate, Manuelcha Prado, and Mario Orozco Cáceres.
 There are covers by Peruvian singers including: Yma Súmac, Roxsana, and Kesia Rivera with different lyrics.
 Other singers including Plácido Domingo, Celia Cruz, Marc Anthony, José Feliciano, and Esther Ofarim have their own covers of the song.

-In Canada, a version by the James Last Orchestra reached #46 on October 31, 1970, a week after the Simon and Garfunkel version hit its peak.
+In Canada, a version by the James Last Orchestra reached No. 46 on October 31, 1970, a week after the Simon and Garfunkel version hit its peak.

 In 2012, Ecuadorian musician Leo Rojas released his debut album Spirit of the Hawk, which included a flute and pan flute version of the song.